google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 If that all seems a bit abstract, [take a look at this demo](https://jsbin.com/sexiwe/edit?html,css,js,output) by Robert Flack, which demonstrates how elements behave differently with and without sticky positioning.
-To see the difference you need Chrome Canary (which is version 56 at the time of writing) or Safari.
+To see the difference, you need Chrome Canary (which is version 56 at the time of writing) or Safari.

 <a href="https://jsbin.com/sexiwe/edit?output">